Bridge of the Gods (land bridge)

-The Bridge of the Gods was a natural dam created by the Bonneville Slide, a major landslide that dammed the Columbia River near present-day Cascade Locks, Oregon in the Pacific Northwest of the United States.
-The river eventually breached the bridge and washed much of it away, but the event is remembered in local legends of the Native Americans as the Bridge of the Gods.
+The Bridge of the Gods was a landslide dam created by the Bonneville Slide, a major landslide that blocked the Columbia River near present-day Cascade Locks, Oregon in the Pacific Northwest of the United States.
+The river eventually breached the bridge and washed much of it away, but the event is remembered in legends of local Native Americans as the Bridge of the Gods.